 Hyperspectral imaging has been used for many years to study patterns of plant growth via satellite imaging.
-This technology has been refined in PlantScreenTM Phenotyping Systems to provide hyperspectral image analysis of plants on a pixel by pixel basis in spectral range from 400 to 2500 nm.
+This technology has been refined in PlantScreenTM Phenotyping Systems to provide hyperspectral image analysis of plants on a pixel by pixel basis in spectral range from 350 to 2200 nm.
 Using a hyperspectral camera with an image analysis software, plant reflective indices can be visualized across the entire surface of the imaged samples.
 These indices may be correlated with numerous physiological conditions, as well as the status of the plant or leaf with respect to chlorophyll content, content of other accessory pigments and metabolites.

-A lifting frame holds the motorized linear guide with cameras and light source and movement is synchronized with camera scanning rate.
+For indoor applications, a lifting frame holds the motorized linear guide with cameras and light source and movement is synchronized with camera scanning rate.
 A reference calibration Spectralon object is mounted in the box and calibration with the reference object is automated.
 The height of the imaging array is controlled via software.
 The user may move the linear guide manually, with camera and light source, into a side view measuring position.
 Default, or user defined, measuring protocols are available in software.

 False color image of NDVI vegetative reflectance index.
 Chlorophyll degradation dynamics in Arabidopsis Col-0 plants upon herbicide treatment analysed with VNIR hyperspectral imaging.